Soundnode/soundnode-app/README.md

 ## Contributors

-Thanks to all [contributors](https://github.com/Soundnode/soundnode-app/graphs/contributors) that are helping make Soundnode better.
+Thanks to all [contributors](https://github.com/Soundnode/soundnode-app/graphs/contributors) that are helping or helped to make Soundnode better.

 ## License